Grae-Drake/grae/readme.md

 As cliche as it sounds, Thinkful is an amazing company.
 I get out of bed energized every day and a little surprised that we get paid to work on this stuff with this group of people.
 I tend to work hard on the things I'm passionate about.
 I dedicate time for family from 5pm-8:30pm and most of the weekends, but I'm often back online after the kids go down.
 That's just how I work.
 That's _not_ how I expect you to work.
 If I send you an email or slack message outside business hours I'm doing it to close a loop and _I don't expect you to respond_ before normal working hours.

 ### I value honesty and transparency
 You can't get to the truth if you start from a false premise.
 You can't improve your performance if you don't own up to your weaknesses.
 You can't fix a problem if you hide it or avoid it.
 I will be honest and candid with you.
 This can sometimes come across as being blunt.
-There may be times I don't answer a question because someone has asked me not to tell you, but I will never lie to you.
+There may be times I don't share information with you because someone has asked me hold it in confidence, but I will never lie to you.
 I expect the same degree of honesty and candor from you.

 ## Goal setting